-At present, seven manufacturing facilities under SCG-DOW Group, a joint venture of equal equity between SCG Chemicals Co., Ltd. and Dow Chemical, are operated and managed by Dow Chemical as follows:
+At present, six manufacturing facilities under SCG-DOW Group, a joint venture of equal equity between SCG Chemicals Co., Ltd. and Dow, are operated and managed by Dow as follows:

 First launched at Phra Pradaeng in 1978 as the first domestic polystyrene manufacturer, the plant was moved to Map Ta Phut and re-launched in 1995.
 Its feedstock is supplied by an on-site associate company (Siam Styrene Monomer Co., Ltd.) to produce a versatile plastic found in a wide range of everyday products.
 High-quality polystyrene manufactured by Siam Polystyrene Co., Ltd., finds applications in medical instruments, consumer electronics and electrical appliances, telecommunications, toys, office equipment, and numerous household items.